April 12, 1961

 First Manned Apollo Mission

-Apollo 7 is the first manned Apollo mission into space with Walter M. Schirra, Jr., Donn F. Eisele, and Walter Cunningham.
-It makes 163 orbits of the Earth during 10 Days, 20 minutes.
+Apollo 7 becomes the first manned Apollo mission into space with Walter M. Schirra, Jr., Donn F. Eisele, and Walter Cunningham.
+This test mission makes 163 orbits of the earth with a total mission time of 10 Days, 20 minutes.
 The test flight checks life-support, propulsion, and control systems for the new Apollo spacecraft.

 December 21, 1968